-a) Interest rate risk
+• Interest rate risk

 The Foundation's fixed income securities are subject to the risk that the values of the investments will fluctuate due to changes in market interest rates.
+The Foundation mitigates this risk with the advice from their investment advisors whom monitor changes in markets daily and recommend stabilization versus diversification strategies.

-b) Market risk and foreign currency risk
+Market risk and foreign currency risk